 Pregnant?
 You Should be Concerned about Food Safety

 Also, some illness is spread through contaminated water that you might come into contact with.
 For example, at your local swimming pool, lake, the beach or through contaminated drinking water.
-No surprise: produce or seafood that comes into contact with water containing sewage can also cause serious illness.
-However, this is more of a problem in under- or undeveloped countries.
+No surprise: produce or seafood that comes into contact with water with sewage can also cause serious illness.
+However, this is more of a problem in undeveloped countries.

 Illness-causing bacteria, viruses and even parasites—can be killed by cooking to a proper internal temperature.
-That includes common pathogens like Salmonella, Campylobacter, E. coli, Clostridium, Staph, Strep, Toxoplasma, Hepatitis A, Rotovirus and Norovirus.
+That includes common bugs like Salmonella, Campylobacter, E. coli, Clostridium, Staph, Strep, Toxoplasma, Hepatitis A, Rotovirus and Norovirus.
 Some bacteria are hard to kill—and one bacteria—Listeria—can survive refrigeration.
 Let’s talk about two really bad “bugs” to get while pregnant.#Pregnant?
-Get important #FoodSafety advice here. bit.ly/2cj4W0v Click To Tweet
+Get important #FoodSafety advice here. bit.ly/2cj4W0v Share on X

 Kick these bad bugs to the curb with food safety tips!